 - Reassessing the scale of manufacturing’s contribution to the UK economy - with Dr Eoin O’Sullivan, Centre for Science Technology and Innovation Policy, University of Cambridge;

 - Sector skills - what is needed from industry, government and universities to attract young people and under-represented groups - with a panel including:

 - John Patsavellas, Senior Lecturer in Manufacturing Management, Cranfield University;

 - Alison Beard-Gunter, Continuous Improvement Manager, Accolade Wines;

 - Chris Donkin, Partner, Savannah Group; and

 - High value manufacturing post-Brexit - with Stephen Phipson, Chief Executive Officer, Make UK.

 Policy officials attending

 Westminster Business Forum conferences typically attract strong interest from policymakers.
-This seminar will be an opportunity for stakeholders to engage with officials who have already reserved places representing: BEIS; Defra; DfT; DIT (including the Investment Services Team); HSE; Office for the Secretary of State for Wales and the Welsh Government.
+This seminar will be an opportunity for stakeholders to engage with officials who have already reserved places representing: BEIS; Defra; DfT; DIT; HSE; MoJ; Office for the Secretary of State for Wales; The Scottish Government; UK Space Agency and the Welsh Government.